TACC/coe-332-sp23/docs/unit05/containers_2.rst

 .. note::

-   We recommend doing this on the class ISP server.
+   We recommend doing this on your own student VM.
 But, one of the most important features of Docker is that it is platform agnostic.
 These steps could be done anywhere Docker is installed.